Why First Literacy

-In 1988, it was recognized by then Mayor of Boston, Ray Flynn, that there was little or no money available, public or private, to provide literacy classes or services for adults – neither native English speakers nor immigrants to the city.
+In 1988, Boston Mayor Ray Flynn recognized that there was little or no money available, public or private, to provide literacy classes or services for adults living in the city.

 With thousands of people needing such services, a public and private sector partnership was established to fill the gap.
 First Literacy (formerly known as Boston Adult Literacy Fund) was founded to raise money for adult literacy education programs in the City of Boston.

-For almost 30 years, First Literacy has been providing grants and professional development to Adult Basic Education (ABE) and English for Speakers of Other Languages (ESOL) teachers and scholarships for adult learners in the greater Boston area.
+Since 1988, First Literacy has been providing grants to Adult Basic Education (ABE) and English for Speakers of Other Languages (ESOL) organizations, professional development to ABE and ESOL teachers, and scholarships to adult learners in the Greater Boston area.

 As a society, lack of literacy skills creates additional costs to health and human services due to people not being able to access appropriate health care and understand the need for preventative care.
 Low-literate adults struggle to advocate for their families, participate in their children’s schooling, and attain higher paying jobs.

-We need adult literacy education.
-Unfortunately, government funding is contracting and becoming more difficult to access.
-Seeking private funding is a full-time job for many non-profits and community-based small organizations, thus detracting from their ability to provide services.
+Government funding can also be difficult to access and seeking private funding is a full-time job for many nonprofits and small community-based organizations, thus detracting from their ability to provide services.

-First Literacy’s mission is to ensure that adults with low-literacy or limited English proficiency have high-quality educational opportunities that enable them to thrive as individuals and as family members, in their workplaces, and in their communities.
+The bottom line … we need adult literacy education.
+Through First Literacy scholarships, grants, and teacher workshops we help ensure that adults with low-literacy or limited English proficiency have high-quality educational opportunities that enable them to thrive as individuals and as family members, in their workplaces, and in their communities.